What is Deferred Rent Under ASC 842?

 What is the Difference Between Prepaid Rent and Deferred Rent?

-There’s a difference between deferred rent vs prepaid rent.
-The former is when the lessor provides free rent usually at the start of the lease term.
-On the other hand, prepaid rent is a future expense to be paid by the business.
+There’s a difference between deferred rent vs. prepaid rent.
+The former is a liability and occurs when the lessor provides free rent, usually at the start of the lease term, or there are escalating rent payments.
+Prepaid rent is rent paid up front that is to be expensed in a future period.

 How ASC 842 Transition Affects Deferred Rent Accounting